 - What the lifetime limit is on orthodontic benefits.
 Once the limit is reached, benefits no longer re-accrue and you may not claim any further orthodontic benefits over your lifetime.

 - What the waiting period is.
 Most health funds impose a 12-month waiting period.

 - How quickly benefits accrue.
 Some policies have starting limits of cover, which increase each year after the initial 12 month waiting period.
 Annual benefits increase until the maximum benefit is reached.
 Other policies pay a fixed benefit per year.

 Twelve months is the standard waiting period to become eligible for any type of orthodontics benefits for adults or children.
 At the end of the waiting period, the amount of cover is determined based on whether you have an accrued benefit policy or a fixed benefit policy.

 Accrued benefits policy base cover on the number of years you have had the plan.
 This chart shows how your cover limits for orthodontia may increase for each year you have your health plan after the waiting period.
 Cover will continue to increase until you have reached the maximum policy limits for orthodontics:

-Accrual amounts are not transferrable.
-If you switch to a new fund, you generally cannot move your accrued benefits and will have to start over with a base benefit.
-You should ask your fund if they will recognize accrued benefits before making a switch, and take this into consideration when choosing new cover.
+Accrued amounts are not transferrable.
+If you switch to a new health fund, you generally cannot move your accrued benefits and will have to start over with a base benefit.
+You should ask your health fund if they will recognize accrued benefits before making a switch, and take this into consideration when choosing new cover.

 Are No Gap Policies Available?

-No Gap dental service policies are available through private health insurers.
-These policies provide eligible preventative dental treatment without any out-of-pocket costs.
-However, no gap policies generally cover things like exams, cleaning and scaling, fluoride treatments, preventative exams and x-rays.
-Orthodontia is not covered.
+No Gap dental cover is available through some health funds.
+These policies provide preventative dental treatment without out-of-pocket costs.
+However, no gap policies generally cover things like checkups, cleaning and scaling, fluoride treatments and x-rays.
+Orthodontics is not covered.